 - Is it possible to permanently eliminate Legionella and Pseudomonas from a water system? (without eliminating the water itself)

-- Has the response to the Covid-19 pandemic impacted on water safety and if so, how?
+- Has the response to the Covid-19 pandemic impacted water safety and if so, how?

-- What, if any, formal communication do we need to start putting out to the elderly, immunocompromised and vulnerable patients about potential risk in our non-sterile healthcare water?
+- What, if any, formal communication do we need to start putting out to the elderly, immunocompromised and vulnerable patients about potential risks our non-sterile healthcare water?

-- Point of use filters are described as a temporary control measure - what happens when a hospital has to utilised these as a long term / permanent measure?
+- Point of use filters are described as a temporary control measure - what happens when a hospital has to utilize a long term / permanent measure?

 - Do you think waterless ITU's are the way forward?

 The questions above were answered by the Panel Members: